**UPDATED for Line of Duty series five episode five**

 Does Ted really care about one thing and one thing only – “bent coppers”?
 Or is he complicit in – or worse, in control of – the fatty layer of corruption at the top of this fictional police force?

-With four episodes of series five now under our belt and the clues stacking up, here we examine the evidence against Ted Hastings…
+With just one episode of series five left, and the clues stacking up, here we examine the evidence against Ted Hastings…

-Item 3 – Ted’s financial difficulties and THAT wad of £50 notes
+Item 2 – THAT wad of £50 notes from Mark Moffatt

 Ted’s been struggling financially since Line of Duty’s second series, thanks to an ill-advised property investment in Ireland (which he took part in behind his wife’s back).
 It led to the end of his marriage, the loss of his home, and is the reason he’s currently racking up an unpaid hotel bill.